 First impressions of Kinghorn Loch

-Walking down to the loch, it immediately felt more natural and less managed than I expected.
-There were ducks of all different breeds resting and wandering along the water’s edge, along with a few swans, completely unfazed by people nearby.
+Walking down to the loch it immediately felt more natural and less managed than I expected.
+Ducks of all different breeds rested along the water’s edge alongside a few swans, completely unfazed by people nearby.
+It had a slightly wild feel — a mix of trees, wild plants and open space rather than anything overly kept or decorative.

 A sauna in a tent (that actually works)